Your employee handbook outlines your culture, mission, policies, and expectations—essentially everything that makes you, you.

 Meet Bob

-For HR, it automates many common processes, allows greater oversight and visibility of the business, and centralizes all people data in a secure, user-friendly environment.
+It delivers automation for many common processes, allows greater oversight and visibility of the business, and centralizes all people data in a secure, user-friendly environment.

-For managers, it provides access to data and insights to help them lead more effectively and streamline processes.
+It provides access to data and insights to help them lead more effectively and streamline processes.

-For employees, it’s the tools and information they need to connect, develop, and grow throughout their journey.
+It’s the tools and information they need to connect, develop, and grow throughout their journey.